kobadlve/underworld/README.md

 honeydirect is a multi honeypot platform using docker.

-It shows logs of honeypots using ELK Stack(https://www.elastic.co/jp/elk-stack) and analyze it.
+It shows log of honeypots using ELK Stack(https://www.elastic.co/jp/elk-stack) and analyze it.

 ## Installation

+1. Install Docker and Docker Compose

-Clone repository
+2. Clone this repository
 ```
 $ git clone https://github.com/kobadlve/honeydirect.git
 $ cd honeydirect
 ```

-Setup docker-compose
+3. Build
 ```
 $ docker-compose build
 $ docker-compose up